freealise/freealise/translate/readme.md

 pronouncing, inscribing, mentally hearing and seeing letter or phoneme combinations

 https://huggingface.co/spaces/freealise/phonemize-in-hebrew, https://huggingface.co/spaces/freealise/joint-demo
-vocabulary: ltwf (with inline decoding and word lookup in ldoce and wiktionary for all pos and meanings) -> google translate to hebrew with corrections, show 64-360-2000 basic words as cloud, filter next level by basic words in definition (multiple select)
+vocabulary: ltwf (with inline decoding and word lookup in ldoce and wiktionary for all pos and meanings with frequencies) -> google translate to hebrew, show 64-360-2000 basic words as cloud, filter next level by basic words in definition (multiple select)
 find more words by those in definition (on screen in small print) ?
 translate the siddur poetically, add natural tune; read the books, news and wiki